hamcrest/OCHamcrest/README.md

 OCHamcrest is an iOS and Mac OS X library providing:

-* a library of "matcher" objects that let you declare rules for whether a given object matches the criteria or not.
+* a library of "matcher" objects for declaring rules to check whether a given object matches those rules.
 * a framework for writing your own matchers.

 Matchers are useful for a variety of purposes, such as UI validation.
 But